migdall/django-beginners-tutorial/README.md

 * cd pip-6.0.8/
 * python setup.py intall

+Installing virtualenv and pip locally is good if you do not have sudo access, want to try different versions of the software, and for other reasons.
+This installation is also helpful when you want to try another version of Python.
+The steps listed for installing virtualenv and pip locally are very similar to the steps you might take in installing a local version of Python.

 ##### Use pip to install Django
 * pip install Django==1.6.10 (use sudo to install globally)